Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/software-development-agreement.md

 ### 12.4 Effect of Termination
 Upon termination:
 - (a) Client shall pay for all work completed
-- (b) SkyMirror shall deliver all completed work
+- (b) Skymirror shall deliver all completed work
 - (c) Each Party shall return Confidential Information
 - (d) Sections 7, 8, 9, 10, 11, and 13 survive